Now that you’ve created a rocking t-shirt design, it’s time to sell your shirts to your community!

 Whether you’re selling your shirts through a Bonfire Campaign, or ordering shirts through Bonfire Supply to sell at an event, it’s important you set reasonable selling prices so that you can maximize your sales and maximize your profits.

 Use our t-shirt profit & cost calculator to see how much you can earn by selling on Bonfire, or to get an estimated cost of your custom t-shirt order.

-The cost of purchasing your shirt can make or break whether your buyers will purchase your shirt.
-The art of pricing t-shirts is all about balancing your desired profit per shirt with the amount your audience will be willing to spend on the apparel item.
+The price of your shirt can often be the deciding factor when it comes to whether or not your buyers will actually purchase your shirt.
+The art of pricing t-shirts is all about balancing your desired profit per shirt with the amount your audience might be willing to spend on the apparel item.

 What are my sales goals?

 The first step in determining your t-shirt price is to evaluate your overall goals for your shirt sales.
 What’s more important to you at this time – making a profit, or selling the most shirts possible?

 If you aren’t concerned with making much of a profit, and care more about simply making your shirts available to your community, you can keep your selling cost low, and close to the base cost of the shirt.